ThomasDeutsch/flowcards/README.md

 Scenario-Based Programming (SBP) for JavaScript & TypeScript

 ## Use It For
-flowcards is a replacement for traditional state-management solutions like redux.<br/>
+flowcards is a replacement for traditional state-management solutions.<br/>
 ```App(state) => UI``` becomes ```App(flowcards(scenarios)) => UI```<br/>
 Use flowcards for well defined state transitions, based on scenarios you want to enable.<br/>